Nancy Stark Smith: Contact improvisation

 A contact improvisation trio photographed during a workshop led by Nancy Stark Smith (in Florence, Massachusetts, 2017).

 According to the International Encyclopedia of Dance, contact improvisation is “primarily a duet form (the most basic unit of social interaction) that emphasizes the qualities of mutual trust and interdependence by requiring ongoing contact between the two participants.”
 Stark Smith herself stated that having a partner is the key to contact improv, both to the form itself and to its growth through sharing the technique with others: we “create partners so we could continue to dance.”
 The form was largely popularized by Paxton, Stark Smith, and other early innovators, who disseminated it through teaching across the country.
 In reflecting on early performances of contact improvisation, Stark Smith recalled people were excited and surprised by its disregard for traditional gender roles employed in dance: women lifting men was radical in the early 1970s.

 As contact improvisation gained a following, Paxton and others expressed concern for the safety of dancers learning the form without proper training.
 In 1975, Stark Smith founded Contact Newsletter (later Contact Quarterly), an international journal of dance and improvisation, which she continued to co-edit and produce with Lisa Nelson until her death.
 In the early years of contact improvisation, Contact Quarterly expressed Steve Paxton, Stark Smith's, and other core members choice to make informal leadership and community groups the culture of contact improvisation.
 Eschewing a trademark and policing of teachers, they used Contact Quarterly to influence and create open communication among leaders, teachers, and contact dancers.
 Stark Smith maintained that there was no precise pedagogy for teaching the form, and this gave dancers the freedom to innovate.
 About learning improvisation, she stated, “Once you get a clear feel for the basic premise, develop a few safety skills, and get your reflexes primed and ready, then you're off.
 You learn by doing.”

 Throughout her life Stark Smith worked as a dancer, performer, instructor, author, and organizer.
 She travelled the world to teach and present performances of contact and improvised dance.
-She collaborated with numerous partners including Steve Paxton, Julyen Hamilton, Karen Nelson, and the musician and composer Mike Vargas, who later became her partner.
+She collaborated with numerous partners including Steve Paxton, Julyen Hamilton, Karen Nelson (dancer), and the musician and composer Mike Vargas, who later became her partner.